Vehicle Assembly Building

 At 129,428,000 ft3, it is the eighth-largest building in the world by volume as of 2022.
 The building is at Launch Complex 39 at KSC, 149 mi south of Jacksonville, 219 mi north of Miami, and 50 mi due east of Orlando, on Merritt Island on the Atlantic coast of Florida.

 The VAB is the largest single-story building in the world, was the tallest building (526 ft) in Florida until 1974, and is the tallest building in the United States outside an urban area.

 History

-The VAB, which was completed in 1966, was originally built for the vertical assembly of the Apollo–Saturn V space vehicle and was referred to as the Vertical Assembly Building.
+The VAB, completed in 1966, was originally built for the vertical assembly of the Apollo–Saturn V space vehicle and was originally referred to as the Vertical Assembly Building.
 In anticipation of post-Apollo projects such as the Space Shuttle program, it was renamed the Vehicle Assembly Building on February 3, 1965.
 It was subsequently used to mate the Space Shuttle orbiters to their external fuel tanks and solid rocket boosters.
 Once the complete space vehicle was assembled on a mobile launcher platform, a crawler-transporter moved it to Launch Complex-39A or 39B.

+The building was designed with future expansion in mind but ultimately ended up being larger than NASA would ever need.
+Initially, during the planning of Kennedy Space Center, as many as five launch pads were proposed, and designs for a six-bay VAB were drawn up.
+However, as the plans were scaled back to just two launch pads, the VAB was reduced to four bays.
+The contractors built the VAB to accommodate potential expansion to six bays, but such expansion was never required.
+In fact, only three bays were ever connected to the crawlerway.
+Bay 2, located on the west side of the building (farther from the launch pads), saw limited use during the Saturn V era and was eventually converted into a storage area for the Shuttle program.